godevsig/grepo/perf/topid/README.md

 ## Interactive output mode

-`gsh run -i` enters interactive output mode, you can `Ctrl+C` after URL shows up, topid.go will continue to run at background.
+`gsh run -i` enters interactive output mode, you can `Ctrl+C` after URL shows up, topid.go will continue to run in background.

 If you `gsh run` without `-i`, e.g. `gsh run path/file.go` will prints its GRE ID after the named `file.go` was successfully started.
 The output can then be checked